 HOW EATING RIGHT CAN HELP YOUR SKIN LOOK HEALTHIER

-Perhaps you’ve heard that applying creams, moisturizers, and regular exfoliating helps your skin look healthier.
-You might even have heard that drinking water and keeping the body hydrated is important for younger looking, healthy skin.
+Perhaps you have heard that applying creams, moisturizers, and regular exfoliating helps your skin look healthier.
+You might even have heard that drinking water and keeping the body hydrated is important for younger-looking, healthy skin.
 These things are true, but many people forget that what you eat can also have a significant impact on your skin.

-Your skin is your body’s largest organ, and even in the wintertime some of it is visible.
+Your skin, being the largest organ, and even in the wintertime some of it is visible.
 The skin on your face is usually the first thing people see when they meet you.
 So it makes sense to keep this important organ in top shape.
 Here are some tips for how eating right can help your skin have a healthy look.

 Vitamin A is considered to be a very important vitamin for skin health.
 Carrots and other colorful vegetables have a lot of this vitamin.
 However, experts recommend low-fat dairy products for vitamin A, because it is said to be more readily absorbed in the form found in dairy foods.
 Low-fat yogurt is particularly recommended.
 In fact, plain yogurt is often an ingredient in topical skin preparations.

-Remember when your dermatologist told you not to eat “greasy” foods, as that could worsen acne?
-But fat intake does have a place in a healthy skin diet – as long as it’s beneficial fat.
+Remember when your dermatologist told you not to eat greasy foods, as that could worsen acne?
+But fat intake does have a place in a healthy skin diet as long as it is beneficial fat.
 The fatty acids found in salmon, nuts, seeds, and some oils (such as olive and canola) help build strong cell membranes.
 They also help the body digest and use fat-soluble vitamins, such as the aforementioned vitamin A and also vitamin D, another vitamin associated with healthy skin.

 Deep-fried foods are said to aggravate acne (your dermatologist was probably right on this one!).
 Empty calories and junk food may not cause skin problems directly, but these void calories do not provide the nutrients your skin needs to be healthy.
-They also fill you up so there’s no room for the healthy foods.
+They also fill you up so there is no room for healthy foods.